Saturday, February 27, 2016

 History

-We are entering our ninth growing season.
+We are entering our eighteenth growing season.

-We began in 2008 with a 40 by 80-foot plot of lousy soil, tilled/amended it, learned as we went forward, and ended up providing about 1,000 Lbs. of produce to two hunger programs.
+We began in 2008 with a 40 by 80-foot plot of lousy soil, amended it, learned as we went forward, and ended up providing about 1,000 Lbs. of produce to hunger programs.
 We improved our operations in 2009 by more thorough planning, further amending our soil, recruiting more volunteers, adding an irrigation system and protective fencing.
-The result was that we tripled our impact—we provided 3,060 Lbs. of produce to six hunger programs.
+The result was that we tripled our impact—we provided 3,060 Lbs. of produce to hunger programs.

 We had to relocate in 2010 because the land our original garden was on was sold.
 Although starting over was demanding, it allowed us to almost double our production space.
-We also improved our irrigation system, refined our crop sequencing/selection, involved more volunteers, and all that paid off—Our production increased by 278% over the previous year.
+We also improved our irrigation system, refined our crop sequencing/selection, involved more volunteers, and all that paid off—our production increased by 278% over the previous year.

 Where We Are

 Our garden is on UALC's Mill Run Campus, in northwest Columbus, Ohio, literally across the street from Hilliard Ohio.
-Our Street address is 3500 Mill Run Dr., Columbus, Ohio, 43026.
+Our street address is 3500 Mill Run Dr., Columbus, Ohio, 43026

 Who Supports Us

-UALC has generously provided our operating funding.
-That has been supplemented by grants from Scotts Miracle-Gro, City of Columbus & Franklin County, The Columbus Foundation, Franklin Park Conservatory’s Growing To Green Program, and Columbus SOUP.
-We have also been blessed by donations from Decker Construction, Home Depot in Hilliard, Darby Creek Nursery, Strader's Garden Center, Johnny's Selected Seeds, High
+UALC generously provides our operating funding.
+That has been supplemented by grants from Scotts Miracle-Gro, City of Columbus, Franklin County, The Columbus Foundation, Franklin Park Conservatory’s Growing to Green program, and Columbus SOUP.
+We have also been blessed by in kind donations from Decker ConstructionHome Depot in HilliardDarby Creek NurseryStrader’s Garden Center, Johnny's Selected SeedsHigh Mowing Organic Seeds, Crimson Cup CoffeeMission Coffee, and Site Maintenance.

 Contact Information